Pillai Nila: Plot

+David hires Saint Cromeo, an exorcist, to talk to Dolli's spirit and find out her lover, but Dolli refuses to reveal the details and says she will kill her lover's family herself.
+Mohan watches this and gets extremely concerned.
+He consults a psychic who suggests cremating Dolli's remains is the only way to escape her wrath.
+Mohan tries to excavate Dolli's dead body from the cemetery, but his unmanned car, apparently driven by Dolli's spirit, tries to kill him.
+Mohan escapes by entering a temple.
+He then pleads with the church to permit him to excavate the body and cremate it.

+Back home, he locks Shalini inside a room and reveals all details to Bhuvana and asks her not to open the room.
+He gets a call from the pastor of the church, permitting him to excavate Dolli's body.
+He tries to leave for the cemetery, but supernatural things start to happen in the house and both Mohan and Bhuvana are tormented by Dolli's spirit.
+They finally lock themselves inside the prayer room to save themselves.
+Mohan leaves for the cemetery and his unmanned car chases him again.
+He finally reaches the cemetery where David confronts him.
+He listens to Mohan's story and agrees to cremate Dolli's body himself.
+Meanwhile, Dolli makes Bhuvana's clothes catch fire.
+Bhuvana jumps into a water tank to douse the fire, and Dolli tries to drown her.
+Mohan arrives to save her from drowning while David cremates Dolli's body.
+Dolli tries to kill Shalini before leaving her body, but Mohan and David save her.

 Production

 After his directorial debut Agaya Gangai (1982) failed, Manobala did not get any further offers to direct which left him depressed and he contemplated suicide.
 P. Kalaimani approached Manobala to direct a film for him which was titled Muthal Vasantham; however the partners of Kalaimani were uninterested in having Manobala as director and replaced him with Manivannan.
 Despite this Kalaimani promised Manobala to direct a film which eventually became Pillai Nila.

 The film took inspiration from various horror films such as Christine (1983), Poltergeist (1982), The Omen (1976) and The Exorcist (1973).
 The makers sought to avoid clichéd horror film tropes such as haunted houses, "sex-charged teenagers" and "unrealistic monsters in rubber masks".

 Soundtrack

 The music was composed by Ilaiyaraaja.
 It took him six days to finish the film's re-recording.